Vinyl SPC Flooring Warranty

 For application in direct sunlight or exposure to excessive heat or in areas with rolling traffic i.e. wheelchairs or dollies, it is recommended to use Harbinger seam sealer on end seams during installation.
 Seam sealer should be allied to the flange of the tile or plank and slide in. make sure to wipe off the top of the seam edge with a damp cloth to remove any excess as you are installing.

-Clean regularly with a damp mop with a vinyl floor cleaner or Apple Cider Vinegar.
+Clean regularly with a damp mop with a vinyl floor cleaner such as Bona Pro Series Vinyl Cleaner or Apple Cider VInegar.
 Do not use excessive water.
 Always use chair protectors under furniture and on chair legs.
 Teflon protectors are best.

-VINYL SPC FLOORNG does not recommend the use of felt pads.
+VINYL SPC FLOORING does not recommend the use of felt pads.

 Vinyl Plank 4 Less shall not be responsible for any damage or expense incurred by the weather Conditions when product(s) are picked up.